 Beyond the standard treatments provided at the vet’s, what can you do for cancer in dogs?
 Some owners have started turning to alternative therapies, including cannabis.
 But, is cannabis safe and effective for treating cancer in dogs?

 Pet owners will want to be very careful administering THC-rich cannabis to their four-legged friends.
 Although this pet owner seems to have found the sweet spot, technically, THC is toxic to most pets (cats, dogs, horses).
 Accidental ingestion has led to more than a few tragic deaths and many costly vet bills.

 It’s better to invest in non-intoxicating CBD, the other primary cannabinoid in cannabis.
-Cannabidiol (CBD), is thought to be quite safe for canine consumption even in high doses.
+Veterenarians currently beleive cannabidiol (CBD) is quite safe for canine consumption.
+This, even in high doses.

 Although using cannabis (of any kind) to treat cancer in dogs is still quite controversial.
 There is a lot of early research evidencing the plants potential for cancer treatment, though.
 Preliminary study suggests cannabinoids can combat tumor growth, and it’s why pet owners are experimenting on using cannabis for cancer in dogs.

 Recent Studies on Cancer in Dogs